This article contains affiliate links. If you make a purchase through these links, we may earn a small commission at no extra cost to you. Learn more.

-- State parks near water: A lake or beach campground with swimming, paddleboats, and fishing is endlessly engaging for kids without requiring constant hiking.
-Oregon's Champoeg State Park, Michigan's Traverse City State Park, Florida's St. Joseph Peninsula State Park.
+- State parks near water: Lake and beach campgrounds with swimming, paddleboats, and fishing tend to be consistently engaging across age ranges without requiring constant hiking.
+Grandparent travelers frequently mention Oregon's Champoeg State Heritage Area, Michigan's Traverse City State Park, and Florida's St. Joseph Peninsula State Park as sites that hold up well across multigenerational trips.

 Getting Parent Permission Right